X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Introduction

 In this context, we propose in this paper an \textbf{X}AI-based \textbf{RE}levance input-\textbf{F}iltering and arch\textbf{I}tecture fi\textbf{N}e-tuning for channel \textbf{E}stimation framework called X-REFINE.
 The main objective is to jointly optimize both the model inputs and architecture, resulting in a fully optimized model.
-Unlike the XAI-CHEST framework, X-REFINE leverages the decomposition-based sign-stabilized \ac{LRP}-$\epsilon$ rule~\cite{montavon2019layer} to identify relevant model components.
-Hence, the relevance scores are derived by backpropagating the model prediction to the model inputs.
-Therefore, achieving better interpretability resolution and faithful relevant input selection than XAI-CHEST, where a perturbation-based methodology is employed to compute the relevance scores.
-Simulation results demonstrate that X-REFINE can significantly reduce the overall computational complexity by jointly optimizing the input feature set and the internal architecture, while maintaining a robust \ac{BER} performance across various scenarios.
+Unlike perturbation-based XAI schemes, X-REFINE leverages the decomposition-based sign-stabilized \ac{LRP}-$\epsilon$ rule~\cite{montavon2019layer} to identify relevant model components.
+The relevance scores are derived by backpropagating the model prediction to the model inputs.
+This allows X-REFINE to derive relevance scores with better certainty than external perturbation-based schemes.
+Therefore, better interpretability resolution is achieved via faithful relevant input selection and the optimization of the model architecture.
+Simulation results demonstrate that X-REFINE can significantly reduce the overall computational complexity by jointly optimizing the input feature set and the internal architecture, while maintaining a robust \ac{BER} performance and system efficiency.
 To sum up, the contributions of this work can be summarized as follows:

-\begin{itemize} \item Proposing a decomposition-based XAI scheme, denoted as X-REFINE, which leverages the sign-stabilized LRP-$\epsilon$ rule to identify relevant model components, i.e, inputs and architecture. \item Deriving the analytical expression and the corresponding simulations of both the model inputs and architecture optimization.
+\begin{itemize} \item Proposing a decomposition-based XAI scheme, denoted as X-REFINE, which leverages the sign-stabilized LRP-$\epsilon$ rule to identify, simultaneously, relevant model components, i.e, inputs and architecture. \item Deriving the analytical expression and the corresponding simulations of both the model inputs and architecture optimization.

 \item Showing that using the relevant inputs and neurons instead of the full sets maintains a robust performance while significantly reducing the required computational complexity. \end{itemize}